stackbit-projects/azimuth-78fcb/content/pages/index.md

     background: gray
     title: Latest Posts
 seo:
-  title: MAKIOS® TECHNOLOGY | Dallas Ft Worth El Paso Texas
+  title: Technology for businesses in Dallas Ft Worth El Paso
   description: Great technology should work for you and love your business as much as you.
   extra:
     - name: 'og:type'